-Financial Technology has greatly disrupted the way that banks and financial institutions operate today.
-The rapid rise of FinTech in recent years has changed the business landscape in banking, with consumers and businesses now asking for more innovative solutions.
-Business owners are now investing in the Fintech industry.
-This has led to an increase in the efficiency of various companies, including banks and insurance companies.
-In the past five years alone, investment in private FinTech companies has jumped from $1.8bn in 2010 to 19bn in 2015.
-The ‘new kids on the block’ are presenting younger consumers with new and innovative ways of banking.
+Financial Technology has greatly changed the way that banks and financial institutions operate today.
+The rapid rise of FinTech in recent years has increased the expectations from consumers and businesses, as they now demand more responsive solutions.
+The number of businesses that have implemented fintech into their business operations has sharply increased in the last 10 years.
+This has led to an efficiency increase within a variety of company types, ranging from creative agencies to insurance companies.
+In the past five years alone, investment in private FinTech companies has jumped from $2.1bn in 2011 to 19bn in 2015.
+Part of these rises is due to the ‘new kids on the block’, presenting younger consumers with new and innovative ways of banking.

-These recent tendencies require the banks to increase investment in FinTech, increase further standardization of back-office functions and rethink their service distribution channels, especially the business-to-consumers models.
+The trend of younger audiences moving to choose the modern Fintech companies has caused the banks to increase their investment into FinTech.
+Investment has resulted in further standardization of back-office functions, and a redesign of some company’s service distribution channels.
+This is, in particular, true for bank’s with business-to-consumers models.
 Some members of the financial services industry see the boom in FinTech as a threat to the traditional banking industry.
-Others believe that FinTech has become a challenge that can be turned into an opportunity, as it provides more flexibility, better functionality in some areas, and the aggregation of services.
-Banks and the finance field as a whole, have been relatively quick to adopt new technologies and upgrade the services that they provide to their clients.
+Other members of the industry believe that FinTech is a challenge that can be turned into an opportunity.
+This is due to fintech providing more flexibility, better functionality in some areas, and the aggregation of services that it enables.
+Some banks have been relatively quick to adopt these new technologies, and upgrade the services that they provide to their clients.

 - The use of cryptocurrency such as Bitcoin